 Alexandra Lewin-Zwerdling, PhD, MPA, is the Senior Advisor, Research and Communications for The Root Cause Coalition.
 She also is the owner of Fruitful LLC, a food and nutrition consulting business in Washington, DC.
 With nearly 15 years of experience working at nonprofits, member associations and the United States Department of Agriculture, Alexandra specializes in the intersection of consumer insights, communications and public affairs.
 Prior to Fruitful LLC, Alexandra served as the Vice President, Research & Partnerships, for the International Food Information Council.

-Prior to joining the Coalition, Ms. Miller worked as a Policy and Research Associate at a small nonprofit in Washington, DC.
 She has extensive experience working with state legislators across the country and researching and writing about key public policy issues related to social and economic equity.
 She received her Bachelor of Arts degree from Denison University and earned her Master of Science degree from American University’s School of Public Affairs.